ChickenMan4236/cfgmngr/README.md

 #### Sync
 > When you already have some files in storage, you can push them to you repository:
 - `cfgmngr push`
+> :warning: Note that all pulled files will overwrite your current configuration files!
-> To pull them, you must have just specified repository, and then you can type:
+> To pull them, you must have specified repository, and then you can type:
 - `cfgmngr pull`
-> Note that all pulled files will overwrite your current configuration files!
+> Cfgmngr stores backup of your files from last pull.
+You can find them in `~/.config/cfgmngr/backup/`

 ## License